encoredev/encore/docs/ts/develop/orms/drizzle.md

 lang: ts
 ---

 Here is an example of using [drizzle](https://orm.drizzle.team/) with Encore.ts.
-We use `SiteDB.connectionString` supply the connection string to drizzle:
+We use `db.connectionString` supply the connection string to drizzle:

 ```ts
 -- database.ts --